 Slow Cooker Lemony Turkey (or chicken) Soup with Spinach and Orzo

-If you have leftover turkey, make this Slow Cooker Lemony Turkey Soup with Spinach and Orzo, or make the soup with chicken if you don’t have any turkey.
+Make this Slow Cooker Lemony Turkey Soup with Spinach and Orzo with leftover turkey, or make the soup with chicken if you don’t have any turkey.
 This tasty soup is low-glycemic, South Beach Diet friendly, and dairy-free.

 I gave some of the soup to my sister Pam, and everyone at her house pronounced it to be a keeper; in fact Pam asked when the recipe would be on the blog.
 Of course, if you’re not going to be having any leftover turkey, you can certainly make this with chicken instead.